mistahBen/espanso_hub/packages/form-list/0.2.0/README.md

 ## reuse

-You can of course also copy the contents of this package and create multiple form lists with other text. 👍 If you do so, you will need to edit the global variable for the location of the csv file.
+You can of course also copy the contents of this package and create multiple form lists with other text.
+If you do so, you will need to edit the global variable for the location of the csv file.

+**Requires Python.**